-The main objective of a journey map is to help us learn more about your customers by revealing and detailing their thoughts, desires, and frustrations at each interaction or touchpoint with your company.
+The main objective of a journey map is to help us learn more about your customers by revealing and detailing their thoughts, desires, motivations, and frustrations at each interaction or touchpoint with your company.
 Too often, companies fail to bring in the customer’s perspective, choosing instead to focus on the business’s process.
 At How Might We, we make getting to know your customers a priority and through customer research, interviews and usability testing, bringing relevant insights into the journey mapping process.

 Journey mapping has an unlimited scope, so it’s easy to get side-tracked.
 For them to be truly useful we first need to understand what they are trying to achieve.
 They are not final deliverable, they are a stepping stone to identifying and prioritising what to do next.
 Whether you’re looking to identify pain points in your current experience, plan the new ideal experience or map what motivational techniques are needed to get a customer through a complex process, our lean journey maps will help you take action in the right direction without wasting time on complicated specification documents.